BDC Hamburger Icon

 Evacuation routes and wardens

-In case of an evacuation, employees need to know where to go.
+Employees need to know where to go in case of an evacuation.
 Supply evacuation maps and post them in visible areas.
-Designate one or more individuals to make sure everyone gets out of the building safely – these folks are called evacuation wardens.
-The Occupational Safety and Health Administration (OSHA) recommends you designate one warden for every 20 employees.
+Designate one or more individuals to ensure everyone gets out of the building safely — these folks are called evacuation wardens.
+OSHA recommends you designate one warden for every 20 employees.

 Disaster communications materials

 Approve emergency communications for employees, customers, suppliers and other stakeholders.
 Write these now, with fill-in-the-blanks to cover disaster scenarios.
-Make sure people who need access have it both at work and at home.
+Ensure people who need access have it both at work and home.
 Don’t be like the state governor who couldn’t tweet because he forgot his password.

 Employee go bag